NREL/disco/docs/source/overview.rst

 ===============

-Given an analysis type, the source OpenDSS models need to be transformed into DISCO models which then could be used as inputs for configuring JADE jobs.
+Given an analysis type, the source OpenDSS models need to be transformed into DISCO models which then can be used as inputs for configuring JADE jobs.

 Config Jobs
 ===========

-DISCO has implemented abstract classes in JADE used for configuring jobs, it take standard DISCO models as inputs, the generate configuration JSON file.
+DISCO configures JADE jobs from standard DISCO models for specific analysis types.
+The output is a configuration JSON file.

 Submit Jobs
 ===========

-With job configuration file, then JADE commands can be used for job submission on running hosts, the hosts could be computers, laptops, or HPC.
-The jobs would be running in batch, and creates output directory after completion.
+JADE parallelizes execution of the jobs on a local computer or an HPC.
+Execution on an HPC is highly configurable depending on the job resource requirements.

 Result Analysis
 ===============

-After job runs finished, JADE can assist with job analysis, including the status of the jobs - success or failed; the execution time of the jobs; the statics of compute resources the jobs used; and if there were any errors or events happen, etc.
+After jobs complete JADE can assist with analysis by showing summaries of individual job status, errors and events, job execution times, and compute resource utilization statistics.